 Medical expenses can mount quickly—and alarmingly.
 Those who have severe injuries from a Virginia truck accident may also be unable to return to the work they did prior to the accident.
 In such cases, it is imperative to have an experienced Chesterfield, VA truck accident attorney who will fight for you, your family, and your future.

-For answers to your questions with a truck accident serving Chesterfield, call:
+For answers to your questions about a truck accident in Chesterfield, call:804-560-5550

 Truck accidents are unique in that rather than a single defendant—the person responsible for the accident—there can potentially be more than one defendant.
 The truck driver could be at fault for the accident if he or she was overly fatigued, distracted, careless, reckless, or impaired.
 The trucking company could be liable if it knowingly allowed the truck driver to exceed his or her allowed number of behind-the-wheel hours.
 The trucking company could also be liable if it failed to fully vet the truck driver with a full background check or failed to ensure the driver was properly trained.